 There isn’t a single answer here; it all relies on what your provider advises and what is available at your home.
 Nevertheless, these precautions have been used successfully regardless of the sort of material involved, so if you carefully follow directions, there shouldn’t be any issues.

-Also read a detailed answer about most asked question: Are Recliner Chairs Bad for Your Back?
+Also, read a detailed answer to the most asked question: Are Recliner Chairs Bad for Your Back?

 How Should One Sleep in a Recliner after Arm Surgery?

 Wearing your arm cuff while sleeping at night is essential, particularly in the first several weeks.
 By doing this, you can prevent your shoulder from moving too much.